 - During any formal appointments or critiques, plan to talk about 20-30% of the time.
 Before meeting, develop a specific list of questions that, if you had the answers, you would know specifically what your next steps are (for your project or your career) when you leave.
 Do not attend any appointment expecting to be offered a deal or representation.
 Go for the learning experience and the opportunity to have a professional consultation.
 That’s what it is.

 - Closely study the backgrounds/bios of every speaker, agent, and editor who is attending.
 Be knowledgeable for any chance conversations you have; having this knowledge will also spark questions you could ask during panels or social hours.
 Don’t be the person who asks the obvious question you could’ve figured out by paying attention to the program.
 Delve deeper.
 Make your questions count.

 Here is my comprehensive guide to writing conferences.

 When to hire professional help

 Should you hire a freelance editor to help improve your manuscript before submitting?
 There’s no one right answer for everyone, but I discuss considerations and guidelines here.

 - You rush to submit your work before it’s ready.
-This is particularly true of writers who are dizzy with excitement after having just completed their very first book-length manuscript.
-But if you’ve just spent months (or years!) writing a manuscript, why rush it to an agent or editor, and why rush it to just ANY agent or editor?
+This is particularly true of writers who are dizzy with excitement after completing their very first book-length manuscript.
+But if you’ve just spent months (or years!) writing a manuscript, why rush it to an agent or editor, and why rush it to just any agent or editor?
 And why rush it if you’re new to the publishing business?

 - It’s tough to make progress without a mentor.
 A good critique partner can be invaluable to your growth as a writer.
 When you don’t have the time or willingness to take enough steps back from your work, or see its flaws, others can offer a really hard push.